aaugustin/django-sesame/README.rst

 Safari issues
 -------------

-The django-sesame middleware removes the token from the URL with a HTTP 302 Redirect after authenticating a user successfully.
+The django-sesame middleware removes the token from the URL with an HTTP 302 Redirect after authenticating a user successfully.
 Unfortunately, in some scenarios, this triggers Safari's "Protection Against First Party Bounce Trackers".
 In that case, Safari clears cookies and the user is logged out.